komastudios/android-gamesdk/test/memoryadvice/README.md

 The API does not cache or rate limit, nor does it use a timer or other thread mechanism.

-All this information is dispensed as a JSON object, for a few reasons:
+All this information is dispensed as a Java map that can be converted to a JSON object, for a few reasons:

 *   To allow easy integration across language barriers, C++, Java, and in the case of Unity projects, C#.